 Native plants are adapted to our climate and naturally resistant to pests and diseases.
 They require less maintenance and have additional stormwater and wildlife advantages.
 This program will help you select native plants that achieve your habitat objectives.
+We recommend planting areas of your yard with a majority (more than 50%) of locally native plants from the Portland Plant List if your goal is to get certified.
 Great resources for selecting locally native plants include:

 - Portland Plant List – City of Portland Bureau of Planning and Sustainability